User Experience design is one of the most important aspects for concluding professional web design.…

 Create WordPress Theme with Bootstrap And Underscores Step by Step

 Underscores come from the actual developers of the WordPress Core platform itself, so you are definitely in good hands.
 This skeleton theme has already found use in thousands of unique WordPress designs, and if you want to join the gang, follow-up with the tutorial from Sigit Prasetya Nugroho, his code samples and insights enable a broader understanding of Underscores and how it can be used to craft literally any WP theme experience.
 Helpful advice is also available in his comment box, take a look.

 How to make a WordPress theme step by step

 We love when WordPress developers and tutorial makers put in the extra effort to really showcase what it takes to create something authentic.
-Saha Avijit wasn’t shy when it came to explaing how to create a fully functional WordPress theme that uses Blue text on White background scheme.
+Saha Avijit wasn’t shy when it came to explaining how to create a fully functional WordPress theme that uses Blue text on a White background scheme.
 You will have a nicely organized WP blogging theme ready to publish once you’re done with the tutorial.
 A navigation menu is integrated, the sidebar will feature all your favorite widgets, and you’ll have a great stylesheet to experiment with.
 At the beginning of the tutorial, a video is promoted that shows how to create your own localhost server.
 All the basics that you’ll need to become a theme developer, eventually.